From sprained ankles to painful knees – regular exercise is usually brilliant for your health, but it’s important not to overdo it.

 If you experience immediate swelling, you are unable to bear weight through the affected area or use it normally, you need to consider going to your local A&E department.
 You can also go to a minor injuries unit or your doctor if the pain is particularly bad or if the injured limb looks abnormal, loses feeling, changes colour or goes cold.

 These symptoms may be the signs of a significant ligament injury or a fracture.
 X-rays, scans or other investigations may be necessary to ensure the correct diagnosis and treatment.

-Treating a sports injury – The secret is RICE
+Treating a sports injury – the secret is PRICE

-You can treat most minor sports injuries yourself using the RICE – Rest, Ice, Compression and Elevation – method.
+You can treat most minor sports injuries yourself using the PRICE – Pain relief, Rest, Ice, Compression and Elevation – method.

 “Put on a light compression bandage or support and elevate the painful area, if you can, to reduce swelling.”

-If the pain or swelling doesn’t become obvious until the day after exercise, you can still follow RICE – it’s not too late.
+If the pain or swelling doesn’t become obvious until the day after exercise, you can still follow PRICE – it’s not too late.

-“After the first 48 hours of being injured, it is important to try to move the damaged joint or muscle gently, not only to prevent progressive stiffness and pain, but also to encourage the healing process,” says Jan.
+“After the first 48 hours of being injured, it's important to try to move the damaged joint or muscle gently, not only to prevent progressive stiffness and pain, but also to encourage the healing process,” says Jan.

 “It may take a week or longer for all the swelling and pain to subside, at which time you can start to increase the amount of activity, but be careful to build up slowly.”